nasa/ECOSTRESS-Data-Resources/guides/earthdata_search_ecostress.md

 Use the search box in the upper left to type key words.
 In this example we are interested in the [ECOSTRESS LSTE](https://search.earthdata.nasa.gov/search/granules?p=C2076090826-LPCLOUD&pg[0][v]=f&pg[0][gsk]=-start_date&q=ECOSTRESS&ff=Available%20from%20AWS%20Cloud&tl=1666964694.567!3!!&lat=20.601562500000004&long=-71.3671875) which is managed by the LP DAAC and made available from the NASA Earthdata Cloud archive hosted in AWS cloud.

-Type **ECOSTRESS** in the search bar Click on the **"Available from AWS Cloud"** filter option on the left.
+Type **ECOSTRESS** in the search bar, then click on the **"Available from AWS Cloud"** filter option on the left.

 ![*Figure caption: Search for ECOSTRESS data available in AWS cloud in Earthdata Search portal*](../img/eds_collection_search_ECOSTRESS.png)

 Let's refine our search further.
-Let's search for `ECOSTRESS ECO_L2T_LSTE` in the search box.
-A single Earthdata Seach Collection is returned.
+Now, let's search for `ECOSTRESS ECO_L2T_LSTE` in the search box.
+A single Earthdata Search Collection is returned.

-We can click on the (i) icon for the dataset to read more details, including the **dataset shortname** (helpful for programmatic workflows) just below the dataset name; here `ECO_L2T_LSTE`.
+Click on the (i) icon for the dataset to read more details, including the **dataset shortname** (helpful for programmatic workflows) just below the dataset name; here `ECO_L2T_LSTE`.

 ![*Figure caption: Refine search*](../img/eds_cloud_product_search_ECOSTRESS.png)

 ### Step 3.
 Explore the dataset details, including Cloud Access information

-Once we clicked the (i), scrolling down the info page for the dataset we will see Cloud Access information, such as:
+Once we click the (i), scrolling down the info page for the dataset we will see Cloud Access information, such as:

 - whether the dataset is available in the cloud
 - the cloud **Region** (all NASA Earthdata Cloud data is/will be in `us-west-2` region)